CryptozombiesHQ/cryptozombie-lessons/2/10-interactingcontracts.md

 1. Define an interface called `KittyInterface`.
 Remember, this looks just like creating a new contract — we use the `contract` keyword.

-2. Inside the interface, define the function `getKitty` (which should be a copy/paste of the function above, but with a semi-colon after the `return` statement, instead of everything inside the curly braces.
+2. Inside the interface, define the function `getKitty` (which should be a copy/paste of the function above, but with a semi-colon after the `returns` statement, instead of everything inside the curly braces.